Nursing and Caregiving Jobs in Germany

 How can a foreigner get a nursing job in Germany?

 First of all, learn some German (a minimum of B2 level) and have your nursing qualifications recognized in Germany.
 Depending on the country where you obtained you qualifications, this process can be automatic (for EU and EFTA countries) or you will need to have your foreign qualifications assessed and compared versus the German nursing diploma by the local health authority in Germany which may take up to 3 months.
 Once you speak German and have your qualifications recognized in Germany, it will be easy to find a nursing job.
 You can apply directly to a potential employer or use an agency, preferably a local agency in Germany to help you find a job and arrange the necessary paperwork.
 There is a strong demand for qualified and experienced foreign nursing staff in Germany and German employers are ready to provide support to them, so you are certain to find something reasonable in no time.
+Recently, some employers are offering a recognition partnership to foreign nurses who do not yet have their qualifications recognized in Germany.
+A recognition partnership enables you to come to Germany and start working right away as a nursing assistant while having your qualifications assessed by German authorities.
+Once they get recognized, you will be allowed to work as a registered nurse.

 How much do nurses get paid in Germany?